 Definition of Trimeter

-Apart from poetry, one can also find examples of trimeter in the dialogues of comedy and tragic plays.
+Apart from poetry, one can also find examples of trimeter in the dialogues of comedic and tragic plays.

 Types of Iamb Meter